sagemath/sagewiki_to_gh-2022-10-10/dayscambridge2/sprints.md

  * curves that vary in various ways, e.g., coverings of one curve...

- * might use David Harvey's super fast Kedlaya zeta function implementation in Sage (his C++ code)
+ * might use David Harvey's super fast Kedlaya zeta function implementation in Sage (his C++ code), but unfortunately the curves that typically arise aren't hyperelliptic, and Harvey's code only applies to hyperelliptic curves.

  * could lead to questions of an "anabelian sort"... e.g., take elliptic curve over finite field, take n-torsion points, extract roots, get coverings, etc.  Compute Frobenius eigenvalues of all these covers.